dmedri/roaster/README.md

 ## Support

-How to create virtual environments:
+How to create *virtual environments*:

 * [Virtual environments in user space](docs/build-virtualenv.md)
 * [Customizable options](docs/build-virtualenv-options.md)

-How to make a standard installation:
+How to make a *standard installation*:

 * [Standard installation in your system](docs/build-standard.md)
 * [Customizable options](docs/build-standard-options.md)

-How to make a server installation:
+How to prepare a *server solution*:

 * [Server installation in your system](docs/build-server.md)
 * [Customizable options](docs/build-server-options.md)
-*

 ---
 Tested on Debian GNU/Linux 10.
 Fill issues for bugs or new features.